 Waigolshausen Bahnhofstr.
 1

 You start at Waigolshausen station and take the cycle path towards Werneck.
 Your first stage is about two and a half kilometres long.
 On the way, the meadow landscape opens up with a liberating far-reaching view.
-Soon you come across the castle park, which you circle to get to the main entrance of Werneck Castle in the north of the park.
+Soon you come across the castle park, which you circle halfway around to reach the main entrance of Werneck Castle in the north of the park.

 The large baroque palace in the small town of Werneck is a jewel among southern German palaces and is considered Balthasar Neumann's most mature secular building.
 It stands in a large park, originally also Baroque, which was later transformed into an English garden.